ukez15/nordix-nephio/tutorials/starting-with-porch/README.md

 ## Install Porch

-We will use the Porch Kpt package from Nephio and we will update the kpt package to use the images generated for Porch in Nephio.
+We will use the Porch Kpt package from Nephio and update the kpt package to use the images generated for Porch in Nephio.
 ```
+cd kpt_packages

 kpt pkg get https://github.com/nephio-project/nephio-example-packages/tree/main/porch-dev

 cd porch-dev
 ```